grantspeelman/staccato-rack/README.md

   end
 ```

+Note that all post to Google analytics are does in a separate thread to prevent holding up the rack request

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.